Trees and neighbours

 The council must also look after its own trees according to the same basic rules as everyone else.
 Most councils have written policies covering this, which vary from council to council.
-The question of who pays for what also varies.

 The first step is to let the council know there is a problem.
-If you are not happy with the response, you can proceed as if the council were a private landowner: perhaps by cutting back the offending roots and branches, trying to get the council into mediation or even starting legal proceedings.
+If you are not happy with the response, you can proceed as if the council was a private landowner: perhaps by cutting back the offending roots and branches, trying to get the council into mediation or even starting legal proceedings.

 If a tree owner and an aggrieved neighbour can't agree on what to do, several courses of action are open.

 Mediation and arbitration